 Use a password manager.

-If you do not have a Ring Protect plan, Ring does not record or store your videos, but you can still view your device's live video stream using Live View.
+If you do not have a Ring Protect Plan, Ring does not record or store your videos, but you can still view your device's live video stream (Live View).

-If you do have a Ring Protect plan (including a free trial), Ring records and stores videos when motion is detected by your device (including motion detected via Linked Devices), the video doorbell button is pressed, or you initiate Live View.
-Stored recordings are automatically deleted following the expiration of your Ring Protect Plan’s applicable storage period.
+If you do have a Ring Protect Plan (including a free trial), Ring records and stores videos when motion is detected by your device (including devices linked to cameras such as an alarm system’s motion detector), the video doorbell button is pressed, or you initiate Live View.
+Video recordings in your account are automatically deleted following the expiration of your account’s applicable storage period under the Ring Protect Plan.
 For additional information regarding Ring’s video storage periods, see here.

 Currently, videos shared via a share link are not deleted following the expiration of your Ring Protect plan’s applicable storage period, like videos stored in your Ring account.
 We’re working on bringing this functionality to the Control Centre soon, but if you wish to delete these videos in the meantime, please reach out to our support team at ring.com/callus.